-Yes, we use the latest in technology and have a live HD video downlink which allows us to perfectly frame each scene and watch the footage as it’s being captured in real time.
-The video can be live outputted to HD monitors, tablets, mobile phones, FPV goggles and even live broadcast to YouTube, Facebook, and other live broadcast sites.
+Yes, we have a live HD video downlink which allows us to perfectly frame each scene and watch the footage as it’s being captured in real time.
+The video can be viewed in real time on HD monitors, tablets, mobile phones, FPV goggles, and/or even live broadcast to YouTube, Facebook, and other live broadcast sites/services.

 FAQ Categories Archives: Flight FAQs